openstack/openstack-manuals/doc/networking-guide/source/intro_os_networking_overview.rst

 service enables operators to leverage different networking technologies to power their cloud networking.
-The Networking service also provides an API to configure and manage a variety of network services ranging from L3 forwarding and NAT to load balancing, perimeter firewalls, and virtual private networks.
+The Networking service also provides an API to configure and manage a variety of network services ranging from L3 forwarding and :term:`NAT` to load balancing, perimeter firewalls, and virtual private networks.

 It includes the following components:

 API server
-  The OpenStack Networking API includes support for Layer 2 networking and IP address management (IPAM), as well as an extension for a Layer 3 router construct that enables routing between Layer 2 networks and gateways to external networks.
+  The OpenStack Networking API includes support for Layer 2 networking and :term:`IP address management (IPAM) <IP Address Management (IPAM)>`, as well as an extension for a Layer 3 router construct that enables routing between Layer 2 networks and gateways to external networks.
 OpenStack Networking includes a growing list of plug-ins that enable interoperability with various commercial and open source network technologies, including routers, switches, virtual switches and software-defined networking (SDN) controllers.